 After my visit to Urquhart it was the views that I remembered most, more than the castle itself.
 It’s situated on the banks of Loch Ness, surrounded by stunning scenery, making it the ideal vantage point for splendid views over the Loch and Great Glen.

 URQUHART CASTLE: A BRIEF HISTORY….

 Urquhart, which was once one of Scotland’s largest castles, has a most fascinating and bloody history, that dates back to the 13th century, some of which we know.

 Built in the 1230s, the best preserved part of the castle is the tower that was built by the Grant family, and despite its ruinous state it remains an impressive stronghold.

 It is thought there was a Pictish settlement in the area around the year 597.
 From the 13th century, when the area was granted to the Durward family, much blood has been spilled and Urquhart has changed hands many times, like so many Scottish castles.

 Featuring prominently in the Scottish struggle for independence, the Castle was occupied by King Edward I of England in 1296, and it remained in English hands until Robert the Bruce was crowned King of Scotland and recaptured it in 1308.

-The final action came in 1689 during the Jacobite uprising, with the Castle being defended by a garrison loyal to the protestant monarchy of William & Mary, holding off the Jacobite force, who had pledged allegiance to the exiled Stewart kings.
 When the soldiers left in 1692, their last act was to blow up part of the Castle, so it could not be used as a stronghold for Jacobite rebels, and it remained in ruins.
 In 1912 it was handed over to the state and was bought by the Chewett family in the 1930s.